skjolber/java-jwt-benchmark/README.md

 |[Nimbus-JOSE-JWT]| 9.4.1 | 19.7k | 18.9k | 945k |
 |[Okta JWT Verifier for Java]| 0.5.0 | 1.3k | 1.3k | |

-In short, [fusionauth-jwt] is the new fastest parser.
+In short, [fusionauth-jwt] is the fastest parser.
 Parsing without validation is now faster than before for java-jwt, otherwise no improvements.

+# Previous results
+Note that **the relative number matters**, benchmarks are not necessarily run on the same machine, operating system or Java version.

-## Results
+## Version 1.2.0:
 Running for OpenJDK 1.8.0 build 232, Linux 5.3.7.

 A [visualization_v1.2.0] is available, summery: